Hamahmi/ScroogeCoin/README.md

   --name NAME, -n NAME  The output file name --dontprint, -d       If you don't want to print anything (and just save the
                         output in --name)
+  --initial, -i         print the initial transactions (The ones where scrooge
+                        creates the coins and pays the users)
 ```

-- using -n Name to modify the output.txt name to be Name.txt (or whatever you want)
+- using `-n` Name to modify the output.txt name to be Name.txt (or whatever you want)
-- using -d in order to stop printing to the console and just saving the output eventually to output.txt (**Note that the code runs much faster this way**)
+- using `-d` in order to stop printing to the console and just saving the output eventually to output.txt (**Note that the code runs much faster this way**)
+- using `-i` prints the initial transactions where scrooge sends the coins to the users

 # Docs
 ## Digital Signature